mayasage/practical_software_engineering/Database Modelling.md

 ### Five Questions of CDM

 1. Answer in 3 sentences what your application will do.
-2. Write down if you need to analyze an existing system.
+2. Write if you must understand existing system.
-3. Write down if you need analytics (playing with numbers).
+3. Write if you need analytics.
-4. Balance Flexibility with Simplicity... **Person** is more flexible than **Employee**.
+4. Balance Flexibility with Simplicity (**Person** is more flexible than **Employee**).
 5. Make diagrams that your audience can validate.

 ### Relational or Dimensional?